Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/columns.md

   - Any column can now be set to truncate in the middle instead of on the right.
 For example, "Directory Opus" might truncate to "Dire...Opus" instead of "Director...".
   - New option: "Edit ratings by clicking within the Rating column" allows the Ratings column to be read-only.
   - New option: "Show dashes in empty columns" shows "--" instead of nothing to indicate an empty column cell (where appropriate).
   - Data in individual column cells can be selected and copied to the clipboard.
-Hold `Ctrl`, then click or drag with the right mouse button to highlight cells.
-Release `Ctrl` and right-click a highlighted cell for a menu of clipboard options.
+Hold <kbd>Ctrl</kbd>, then click or drag with the right mouse button to highlight cells.
+Release <kbd>Ctrl</kbd> and right-click a highlighted cell for a menu of clipboard options.
   - Within the This PC folder, the Type column now reports whether local drives are SSDs or HDDs.
 There's also an option to group by this.
   - Within This PC, a new "Physical Drive" column reports the physical drive number(s) a drive letter is mounted on.
   - Within This PC, the "low free space warning" (change in bar graph colour) can now be turned off, or have its threshold adjusted, via Preferences / Folders / Virtual Folders / This PC.
 (The colors can also be adjusted under Colors and Fonts.)